 This requires the school to have Chrome devices enrolled in their domain.

 - In the Admin console, put the students taking the assessment into their own organizational unit (OU).

 - Configure a student’s device for managed guest sessions by placing it into the OU for managed guest sessions (see step 1 in Managed guest session devices help article).

 - Under Device management > Chrome management > Managed guest session settings, set the following:

 Setting How to configure Maximum User Session Length Set the Maximum User Session Length for the amount of time you’re allowing for the exam.
 This setting is optional, as many assessments or exam proctors will monitor the length of time a student has to take the exam.
 Logout on Idle after Change the Logout on Idle after time to at least 15 minutes, as the default is set to 5 minutes.
 Allowed Apps and Extensions Under Allowed Apps and Extensions, select Block all apps and extensions except the ones I allow.
 Incognito Mode Select Disallow Incognito Mode.
 Screenshot Select Disable Screenshot.
 URL Blocking Set up a URL Blacklist to block all URLs with a wildcard (*).
 And set a URL Blacklist Exception for the assessment URL and any other tools the student is allowed access.
 Learn more.
 Printing Select Disable printing.
 External Storage Devices Select Disallow external storage devices.

-- Under Chrome management > User settings, for the organizational unit for the student’s regular account, put the assessment URL in the URL Blacklist.
+- Under Chrome management > User & browser settings, for the organizational unit for the student’s regular account, put the assessment URL in the URL Blacklist.

 - Have students sign in under the managed guest session to take the test.